aselshall/eds/L/L1/jupyter_hub.md

 ## Environmental Data Science JupyterHub

-The [JupyterHub](https://jupyter.org/hub) server for our class is ready for your use.
+[JupyterHub](https://jupyter.org/hub) is a platform that allows multiple users to access and interact with Jupyter notebooks on a shared server environment.
+The JupyterHub server for our class is ready for your use.

 **Access:**
 - You can access the JupyterHub at: http://69.88.163.33:8001 while connected to fgcu-campus or eduroam Wi-Fi networks (only)